ronlanla/cover-client-js/docs/programmatic-interface.md

 ### Run an analysis (object orientated)

 To run an analysis, call `Analysis.run`.
 This will start the analysis and wait for it to finish, periodically polling for new results and the current analysis status.

-When the analysis is has ended it can optionally write test files to a specified directory.
+If a directory is specified via the `outputTests` option (see below), tests files will be written to disk at this location when the analysis ends.

-The first parameter is required, and is an object containing streams or buffers of JAR files to be uploaded to the Diffblue Cover api.
+The first parameter is required, and is an object containing streams or buffers of JAR files to be uploaded to the Diffblue Cover API.

 This must include a `build` key, and may optionally include a `baseBuild` key and/or a `dependenciesBuild` key.